 Open your eyes

-You probably were thinking you’d get a list of sudoku puzzles or crosswords puzzles to make you smarter, yes those games will exercise your brain, but they don’t teach you how to love or sense that others around you are dying for a “hello”.
+You probably were thinking you’d get a list of sudoku puzzles or crossword puzzles to make you smarter, yes those games will exercise your brain, but they don’t teach you how to love or sense that others around you are dying for a “hello”.
 With that said, open your eyes and learn how to look for things.
+This can help your kids and your teens for that matter.

 The simple exercise helps us to pay attention to even the smallest details.
 Do you know those “Hidden Picture” games in kid magazines?
 Or the Where’s Waldo books?
 These games are great exercises for enhancing our skills of paying attention.
 I would qualify myself as a Master Finder, not only in these games but in finding things around the house and in the store.
 Having the challenge to find something gets me going.
 This may sound silly and childish, but these games work at helping you become smarter.